He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?

 God never withholds His love from you.
-Why would He ever withhold anything good from you when He gave His only Son so you could have a new and abundant life (John 10:10)?
-God never would withhold what you need because His very nature is love (1 John 4:8).
+God didn’t withhold the life of His Son as payment for your sin.
+Why would He ever withhold anything good from you when He gave His Son so you could have a new and abundant life (John 10:10)?

 It is hard to draw near to a Father when you aren’t certain if He loves you.
-If you believe God takes away or harms you for an unknown purpose or for a “greater good,” then you doubt your standing in your relationship with Him.
-You doubt the right-standing Jesus died to give you.
-You doubt how God thinks about you.
-Trust is then very difficult, and fear springs up destroying any intimacy you might have.
+If you believe God takes away or harms you for an unknown purpose or for a greater good, you doubt the right-standing Jesus died to give you.
+You doubt how God thinks of you, and you don’t have freedom in your relationship with Him.
+Trust is very difficult, and fear springs up destroying any intimacy you might have.

-And we wonder why people are afraid of God?
-They have been told falsely by religion that they can never be good enough to please God.
-They have been told they must work to earn His approval.
-To have an intimate relationship with your Heavenly Father, you need to believe in your heart that Jesus’ love for you on the Cross was enough and that there is nothing more you have to do to be accepted by God (Ephesians 1:6).
-To live in intimacy with God, continually, “draw near (to Him) with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water” (Hebrews 10:22, NKJV).
+Why are some Christians afraid of God?
+They have been told they must work to earn His love and approval.
+They have been told they will receive from God if they prove themselves to Him.
+You didn’t receive Christ in your heart by anything you did.
+You don’t receive anything from Him by what you do.
+To have an intimate relationship with your Heavenly Father, you have to believe in your heart that Jesus’ love for you on the cross was enough and that there is nothing more you have to do to be loved accepted by God (Ephesians 1:6).
+To live in intimacy with God, we continually, “draw near (to Him) with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water” (Hebrews 10:22, NKJV).

-When you believe in your heart that you have been washed clean in the blood of His sacrifice, you are delivered from a conscience that condemns you.
-You can rest in the awareness of His love for you.
+When you believe in your heart that you have been completely washed clean in the blood of His sacrifice—when you believe in your heart that you have received the righteousness of God because of Christ’s sacrifice, you are delivered from a conscience that condemns you.
+You experience freedom in your relationship with God.
+You have peace in His love.

-God loves and is pleased with His Son.
-He sees His Son when He sees you.
-He loves and is pleased with you.
+God sees His Son when He sees you.
+He loves you because He loves His Son.
+He is pleased with you because He is pleased with His Son.
 What you have with God is not a religion.
-It is not a list of works to perform to win God’s love.
+It is not a list of works to perform to win His love.
 You have a relationship with God, and He wants you to know Him as He knows you.